History of Florida: First Floridians

 Paleo-Indians entered what is now Florida at least 14,000 years ago, during the last glacial period.
 With lower sea levels, the Florida peninsula was much wider, and the climate was cooler and much drier than in the present day.
 Fresh water was available only in sinkholes and limestone catchment basins, and paleo-Indian activity centered around these relatively scarce watering holes.
 Sinkholes and basins in the beds of modern rivers (such as the Page-Ladson site in the Aucilla River) have yielded a rich trove of paleo-Indian artifacts, including Clovis points.

 Excavations at an ancient stone quarry (the Container Corporation of America site in Marion County) yielded "crude stone implements" showing signs of extensive wear from deposits below those holding Paleo-Indian artifacts.
 Thermoluminescence dating and weathering analysis independently gave dates of 26,000 to 28,000 years ago for the creation of the artifacts.
 The findings are controversial, and funding has not been available for follow-up studies.

 As the glaciers began retreating about 8000 BCE, the climate of Florida became warmer and wetter.
 As the glaciers melted, the sea level rose, reducing the land mass.
 Many prehistoric habitation sites along the old coastline were slowly submerged, making artifacts from early coastal cultures difficult to find.
+There were islands throughout Florida as far south as what is now Orlando.
 The paleo-Indian culture was replaced by, or evolved into, the Early Archaic culture.
 With an increase in population and more water available, the people occupied many more locations, as evidenced by numerous artifacts.
 Archaeologists have learned much about the Early Archaic people of Florida from the discoveries made at Windover Pond.
 The Early Archaic period evolved into the Middle Archaic period around 5000 BC.
 People started living in villages near wetlands and along the coast at favored sites that were likely occupied for multiple generations.